Unsupervised tree boosting for learning probability distributions: Introduction

-Our new notions of ``addition'' and ``residualization'' for probability distributions are formulated in terms of cumulative distribution function (CDF) transforms and compositions.
+The notions of ``addition'' and ``residualization'' for probability distributions are formulated in terms of cumulative distribution function (CDF) transforms and compositions.
 We start from the case of univariate distributions, for which the addition of two measures can be defined simply in terms of a composition of their CDFs whereas the residual of an observation from subtracting a measure is simply the application of the corresponding CDF transform to that observation.
 In generalizing this notion of addition to multivariate distributions on $\real^d$ with $d>1$, however, the classical notion of the multivariate CDF, which maps $\real^d$ to the interval $(0,1]$ is unsatisfactory, as easily seen, for example, by the fact that one can neither define a composition of two such CDFs nor define residuals that still lie in $\real^d$.
-More fundamentally, multivariate CDFs do not preserve a set of ``group-like'' properties of 1D CDFs that underly the notion of addition and residualization.
-Interestingly, we show that a proper notion of the CDF for multivariate distributions, which maps $\real^d$ to $\real^d$, does exist and it naturally generalizes the notions of addition and residuals to multivariate settings.
+More fundamentally, multivariate CDFs do not preserve a set of ``group-like'' properties of 1D CDFs that underlie the notion of addition and residualization.
+Interestingly, it can be shown that a proper notion of the CDF for multivariate distributions, which maps $\real^d$ to $\real^d$, does exist for probability measures defined on tree-partition structures (tree measures) and it naturally generalizes the notions of addition and residuals to multivariate settings.

-Based on these new notions, we introduce an unsupervised tree boosting algorithm for learning probability measures based on forward-stagewise (FS) fitting of an additive tree ensemble.
+Based on these notions, we introduce an unsupervised tree boosting algorithm for learning probability measures based on forward-stagewise (FS) fitting of an additive tree ensemble.
 Our algorithm in each iteration completes two operations that resemble those in supervised boosting: (i) computing the current residuals by subtracting the fitted measure at the current iteration from the observations and (ii) fitting a tree-based weak learner on the residuals and adding the estimated distribution to the current fit.
 The algorithm enables straightforward analytical evaluation of the probability density of the fitted distribution and produces a generative model for the fitted measure that can be directly sampled from.